ncbi/ribovore/00README.txt

 Here, are the relevant lines from the file rlc-test.ribolengthchecker.tbl.out created by the above command:

-> cat rlc-test.ribolengthchecker.tbl.out
+> cat test-rlc.ribolengthchecker.tbl.out
 -----------------------
 # Column 6 [mstart]:              model start position
 # Column 7 [mstop]:               model stop position
 # Column 8 [length_class]:        classification of length, one of:
+#                                 'partial:'       does not span full model
 #                                 'full-exact':    spans full model and no 5' or 3' inserts
 #                                                  and no indels in first or final 10 model positions
 #                                 'full-extra':    spans full model but has 5' and/or 3' inserts
 #                                 'full-ambig':    spans full model and no 5' or 3' inserts
 #                                                  but has indel(s) in first and/or final 10 model positions
+#                                                  and insertions outnumber deletions at 5' and/or 3' end
-#                                 'partial:'    does not span full model
+#                                 'partial-ambig': spans full model and no 5' or 3' inserts
+#                                                  but has indel(s) in first and/or final 10 model positions
+#                                                  and insertions do not outnumber deletions at neither 5' nor 3' end
 -----------------------
 Columns 1-5 and 9 are redundant with columns 1-6 in the 'short' format output file from ribotyper.pl.